stocker/woo-min-order-amount/README.txt

 2. This is a screenshot of how the default validation message appears in the Cart.

 == Changelog ==

+= 1.0.2 =
+* Bug fix for validation message in checkout process.

 = 1.0.1 =
 * Fix 'uninstall' function to properly clean up when plugin is removed.